SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

 valid standard assignment ``:=`` wins.
 Else, assigning twice to the same assignee from the same scope results in an assignment overlap.
 SpinalHDL will assume this is a unintentional design error by default and halt elaboration with error.
-For special use-cases assignment overlap can be programatically permitted on a case by case basis.
+For special use-cases assignment overlap can be programmatically permitted on a case by case basis.
 (see :doc:`../Design errors/assignment_overlap`).

 .. code-block:: scala